Connecting to the TRON network

 Log and network connection verification

-The java-tron node log is located in /logs/torn.log.
-You can use the following commands to view the latest log of the node and check the block synchronization status of the node:
+The Java-tron node log is /logs/tron.log in the Java-tron installation directory.
+Under the Java-tron installation directory, you can use the following commands to view the latest log of the node and check the block synchronization status of the node:

 $ tail -f /logs/tron.log/